Samahu/RoboND-DeepLearning-Project/Writeup.md

 **Installing Dependencies**

-In this part I many issues during the install.
-I did clone the reposity [RoboND-Python-Starterkit](https://github.com/udacity/RoboND-Python-StarterKit), however, when I follow the instructions and create the RoboND environment I get a "parse error".
+In this part  I did clone the reposity [RoboND-Python-Starterkit](https://github.com/udacity/RoboND-Python-StarterKit), however, when I follow the instructions and create the RoboND environment I get a "parse error".
 This seem to be rather a new issue since no has reported it yet to the issues tracker.
 I did face this issue when running within a windows 10 VM and also within a completely new Windows 10 installation.
 I report the issue to the  https://github.com/udacity/RoboND-Python-StarterKit/issues/5.

-I had two successful workarounds, one is to copy the environment from an older working installation.
-The other one (after many trials and error) is detailed in my comment in the same issues thread: https://github.com/udacity/RoboND-Python-StarterKit/issues/5#issuecomment-425746056
+After many trials and error I had a good workaround which is detailed in my comment in the same issues thread: https://github.com/udacity/RoboND-Python-StarterKit/issues/5#issuecomment-425746056

-## Implementing the Segmentation Network
+## Implementing the Segmentation Network ##

 I did implement the required methods for the encoder and decoder blocks.

-# Encoder Block
+**Encoder Block**

 ```python
 def encoder_block(input_layer, filters, strides):